python/cpython/Doc/library/doctest.rst

 .. class:: DocTest(examples, globs, name, filename, lineno, docstring)

    A collection of doctest examples that should be run in a single namespace.
-The constructor arguments are used to initialize the member variables of the same names.
+The constructor arguments are used to initialize the attributes of the same names.

    .. versionadded:: 2.4

-   :class:`DocTest` defines the following member variables.
+   :class:`DocTest` defines the following attributes.
 They are initialized by the constructor, and should not be modified directly.